-Unlike some other franchise models in which you are required to qualify for finance to take out a loan for the purchase of the business, Specsavers provides the finance to support the incoming candidate to partner with the business.
+Unlike some other franchise models in which you are required to qualify for finance to take out a loan for the purchase of the business, Specsavers provides the support the incoming candidate to become a partner with the business.
 Why do we do this?
 It’s simple, in order to live and breathe our Vision and Values – we need passionate and driven partners who place customers and team members above all else.
 In other words, we place a higher value on securing the right partner regardless of their current financial status.

 Does this sound like you?
 Enquire now.